 The Interlagos circuit is located in the suburb of Interlagos, around 25km south of Sao Paulo’s city center.
 There isn’t much to do in the Interlagos area, so we recommend staying close to Sao Paulo’s vibrant center.

 It’s a good idea to stay close to a metro station, as this is the easiest way of getting to the circuit.
 The city has accommodation to suit all needs and budgets, from hostels to top of the range hotels.
-Viva Hostel Design, which costs approximately $15 USD per night, is a good choice if you want to explore Sao Paulo’s nightlife scene during your stay.
+Viva Hostel Design is a good choice if you want to explore Sao Paulo’s nightlife scene during your stay.
 For below $100 USD, Mercure Sao Paulo Pinheiros is well-placed for exploring the cultural side of the city.

 Looking for something more upmarket?
 Hotel Emiliano is nicely situated in the Jardins neighbourhood and the cosmopolitan InterContinental São Paulo is located close to the Paulista Avenue, while the Grand Hyatt São Paulo is the hotel of choice for many of F1’s teams.

 More information about where to stay for the Brazil Grand Prix can be found F1Destinations: Accommodation – Brazilian Grand Prix